-13. Hygiene/Infection Control
+14. Hygiene/Infection Control

-13.1 All staff will be familiar with normal precautions for avoiding infection and must follow basic hygiene procedures.
+14.1 All staff will be familiar with normal precautions for avoiding infection and must follow basic hygiene procedures.
 Staff will have access to protective disposable vinyl gloves and take care when dealing with spillages of blood or other body fluids and disposing of dressings or equipment.
 Further information is contained in the First Aid Policy and the Guidance for Schools on First Aid.

-14. Equipment
+15. Equipment

-- 14.1 Some pupils will require specialist equipment to support them whilst attending school.
-Staff will check the equipment, in line with any training given, and report concerns to the Headteacher or School Business Manager. - 14.2 If necessary the school will provide equipment out of its budget if funds are available.
-For larger value items we will either hire them or look for funding. - 14.3 The maintenance contract/safety checks for all equipment and the procedure to be followed in the event of equipment failure will be detailed within the individual healthcare plan. - 14.4 Staff will be made aware of the use, storage and maintenance of any equipment.
+15.1 Some pupils will require specialist equipment to support them whilst attending school.
+Staff will check the equipment, in line with any training given, and report concerns to the headteacher or school business manager.

+15.2 The maintenance contract/safety checks for all equipment and the procedure to be followed in the event of equipment failure will be detailed within the individual healthcare plan.

+15.3 Staff will be made aware of the use, storage and maintenance of any equipment.

+15.4 The school has a defibrillator.
+Staff have been trained to use it and it is kept in the school office.

-15. Unacceptable practice
+16. Unacceptable practice

-- 15.1 Although staff at Alfriston School should use their discretion and judge each case on its merits with reference to the pupil's individual healthcare plan, it is not generally acceptable practice to: - Prevent pupils from easily accessing their inhalers and medication and administering their medication when and where necessary; - Assume that every pupil with the same condition requires the same treatment; - Ignore the views of the pupil or their parents\carers; or ignore medical evidence or opinion (although this may be challenged);
+16.1 Although staff at Alfriston Primary School should use their discretion and judge each case on its merits with reference to the pupil's individual healthcare plan, it is unacceptable practice to:

-- Send pupils with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans; - Send a pupil who becomes ill to the school office or medical room unaccompanied, or with someone unsuitable; - Penalise pupils for their attendance record if their absences are related to their medical condition, e.g. hospital appointments; - Prevent pupils from drinking, eating or taking toilet breaks whenever they need to in order to manage their medical condition effectively; - Require parents\carers, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues.
+- Prevent pupils from easily accessing their inhalers and medication and administering their medication when and where necessary; - Assume that every pupil with the same condition requires the same treatment; - Ignore the views of the pupil or their parents\carers; or ignore medical evidence or opinion (although this may be challenged); - Send pupils with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans; - Send a pupil who becomes ill to the school office or medical room unaccompanied, or with someone unsuitable; - Penalise pupils for their attendance record if their absences are related to their medical condition, e.g. hospital appointments; - Prevent pupils from drinking, eating or taking toilet breaks whenever they need to in order to manage their medical condition effectively; - Require parents\carers, or otherwise make them feel obliged, to attend school to administer medication or provide medical support to their child, including with toileting issues.
 No parent should have to give up working because the school is failing to support their child's medical needs; or - Prevent pupils from participating, or creating unnecessary barriers to pupils participating in any aspect of school life, including school trips, e.g. by requiring parents to accompany the child.

-16. Liability and indemnity
+17. Liability and indemnity

-16.1 Staff who assist with administering medication to a child in accordance with the procedures detailed within this policy are explicitly reassured that they will be acting within the scope of their employment and that they will be indemnified.
+17.1 Staff who assist with administering medication to a child in accordance with the procedures detailed within this policy are explicitly reassured that they will be acting within the scope of their employment and that they will be indemnified.
 Indemnity requires that these procedures are followed as described here.
 The indemnity though will not be given in cases of fraud, dishonesty, or criminal offence.
 In the most unlikely event of any civil action for damages being taken against you, the County Council will accept responsibility in accordance with the indemnity.
 Any member of staff will be fully supported throughout the process should an allegation be made.

-17. Complaints
+18. Complaints